Code-Institute-Submissions/adamwasiak-WatchOutBlog_NovResub/README.md

 ![commentedit](static/images/commentedit.PNG)

 ### User notification messages
 There is set of user notifications available to blog users.
 Users who log in will receive a message confirming that they logged in.
-Similarily users who logout will receive a message that they are logged out.
-In addition user who post a comment under a blog post, will receive a message that their comment is subject to administrator's approval.
+Similarly users who logout will receive a message that they are logged out.
+In addition users who post a comment under a blog post, will receive a message that their comment is subject to administrator's approval.

 ![usermessages](static/images/usermessages.PNG)

 ### Blog user sign up
-New users will be able to register by creating their user name and also password.
+New users will be able to register by creating their username and also password.

 ![signup](static/images/usersignup.PNG)